 12. B-Which character did you like least?
 Explain.

-22. N-Which characters in the book did you like best?
+22. I-Which character in the book would you most like to meet?
+Why?

 25. N-What did you think of the book’s length?
 If it’s too long, what would you cut?
 If it's too short, what would you add?